MrDarkGoose/PS-Profile/README.md

    - `toggle-errmsg` - and initially in the config it is written that there is no error output, but with this command you can enable or disable the output.
    - `cum` - **Clear Used Memory** - this command clears RAM
    - `bsod` - ⚠ This command requires administrator rights.
+   - `get-ip` - this command gets the external IP address and if you use the `-l` flag, the local IP will be displayed as well.

 ## How to use
    - ### `pkill`